jacobrosenfeld/wiki-to-pdf/readme.md

 ## Explanation of files

 1. [one-pdf.py](one-pdf.py) will convert the xml dump to one large pdf.
 2. [max-word-count.py](max-word-count.py) will break up the text into multiple PDFs with a maximum of 499,999 words to abide by NotebookLM word limits.
-[You can edit the word limit here] (max-word-count.py#L43).
+[You can edit the word limit here](max-word-count.py#L43).

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M314FOFQ)